 - serve as leaders in freshman and sophomore mentoring programs

-- recruit prospective high school students to Notre Dame and the Biology and ES major
+- recruit prospective high school students to Notre Dame and the Biology and Environmental Sciences major

 - suggest new initiatives in undergraduate education in the Department

 initiating the Undergraduate Research Skills Workshop Series (each spring)